How Taiwan is beating COVID-19 without closing schools or workplaces. Can Canada do the same? | CBC News

 The school situations in Taiwan and Canada have been very different.
 After an additional two weeks off during winter break, schools reopened in Taiwan.

-But every morning Chang says she and her husband take their daughter's temperature and report it to her school before she goes.
+But every morning, Chang says she and her husband take their daughter's temperature and report it to her school before she goes.
 Their daughter, like all the kids, wears a mask all day — except at lunch.
-At lunch, when she takes off her mask, she is protected from infection with a plastic barrier.
+At lunch, when she takes off her mask, she is protected from infection by a plastic barrier that sits atop her desk and helps separate her from other students.

 "We have protective barriers for everyone," said Chang, "During mealtime, they take it out to eat their lunch."